 The region is ideal for experienced high altitude trekkers who are looking to avoid the crowds that are common in the Annapurna, Langtang and Khumba regions.
-It is also only available in the Autumn months (October through December) as heavy snow and ice conditions in the winter and spring make the region inhospitable.
+Treks in the region are only available in the Autumn months (October through December) as heavy snow and ice conditions in the winter and spring make the region inhospitable.

-The most popular hike is the region is the Dhaulagiri Circuit Trek (15-18 days).
+The most popular hike in the region is the Dhaulagiri Circuit Trek (15-18 days).
 The trek is not for the faint-hearted.
 It includes strenuous hiking at high altitude and potential use of ropes on the moraines near Dhaulagiri Base Camp.
-Traversing the awe-inspiring French and Dhampus passes, the Dhaulagiri Circuit Trek is in our opinion one of the finest in Nepal!
+Traversing the awe-inspiring French and Dhampus passes, the Dhaulagiri Circuit Trek is, in our opinion, one of the finest in Nepal!

 The area is characterised by alpine meadows, glaciers and moraines.